 How to play Cocomelon Bean Bag Toss Game

-Download and print off our Cocomelon Bean Bag Toss game on Etsy.
+Find the download below and print off our Cocomelon Bean Bag Toss game.
 Gather six similar-sized boxes.
 We like to buy the extra small or small moving boxes from Home Depot and turn them inside out so there are no logo markings showing.
 If your boxes have markings, wrap them in brown craft paper or spray paint the boxes.
 Glue a picture on the front of each box and cut out the circle.
 Stack the boxes in a pyramid and either tape or glue them together.
 Each player takes turns throwing bean bags (or balls) into the holes in the boxes, trying to get as many points as possible.

 Last but not least, this Cocomelon version of the classic Pin the Tail on the Donkey game is so much fun for little guests.
 There is no limit to the number of players with this one.
 Just print off the nose piece page as many times as needed.